 HTML Sites on your VPS

 WAF: installation of a web application firewall, either installed on the individual HTML site/s on your VPS, or use an external application such as Sucuri Cloudproxy.
-There is a stand-alone version of Ninja Firewall: http://nintechnet.com/ninjafirewall/pro-edition/
+The plugin I use here is https://perishablepress.com/5g-blacklist-2013/

 CDN: Cloudflare works equally well on static HTML sites, screening out bad actors, turbo-charging page load speeds and reducing server loads.